TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding¶

 Loss & Training¶

-The training set comprises 10K mixed samples drawn from 5 table understanding benchmarks.
-Only the gating network is trained; all large models are frozen.
-For each training sample, the correctness of all three paths \(\mathbf{s} \in \{0,1\}^3\) is pre-computed, and temperature \(\tau\) controls the smoothness of the soft label distribution.
+The training set comprises 10K mixed samples from 5 table understanding benchmarks.
+Only the gating network is updated; all large models remain frozen.
+Correctness \(\mathbf{s} \in \{0,1\}^3\) for the three paths is pre-computed as supervision.
+Temperature \(\tau\) adjusts the smoothness of the soft label distribution.
 During inference, the path with the highest logit is selected deterministically.

 Key Experimental Results¶